Who we are

 Visitor comments are checked through an automated spam detection service.

-These services are hosted outside of the .
+These services are hosted outside of the EU.
 If you are an EU citizen and prefer your personal information (your name as entered on the registration page) not be sent outside of the EU, you have a choice of:

 • Not registering on this blog